3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 *************************************************
 ************          NOTES         *************
 *************************************************

+In /Spectra/ , there will be (6 * number of phases + 2) number of files created.
+This is normal and is required for running the phases in parallel.
+You can easily delete them by running Clean_suite.py (by typing 'python3 Clean_suite.py' in command line).
+There will also be many slurm files created.
+Sorry.

 The code currently can NOT do more than one planet system at a time.
 This is because star radius and effective temp and stuff like that needs to be changed per run.